Estate Planning in Flux: How to Adapt to Possible Gift Tax Exemption Change

 Estate planning strategies for estates over $28 million

-Estates above the available exemption should not wait to start planning and should take advantage of increased exemptions.
+Estates above the available exemption should not wait to start planning and should take advantage of increased exemptions and the valuable asset of time.
+The sooner these ideas are implemented, the greater the potential benefit.
 In addition to using the current exemptions, the below strategies may remove future appreciation from your taxable estate — reducing the amount exposed to tax under the potentially lower exemption.

 Use the current lifetime exemption